N-Gage (service): Reception

 IGN's hands-on report found that the user interface was good and that Nokia's strategy of preloading the application on newly shipped devices will help.
 The website Trusted Reviews gave a score of three out of five to the N-Gage service with the comment that the strategy is more sensible than first generation N-Gage but that the platform still lacks quality titles and that the hardware is still behind established handheld game consoles.

 In March 2009, Nokia announced that there were one million registered users of N-Gage.

 After the discontinuation of the N-Gage service was announced in October 2009, publications had not only noted the platform's flaws that led to its fate but also gave some praise to Nokia for a number of own-IP and self-published games it made for the platform.
 Pocket Gamer wrote that first-party titles had been "uniformly excellent" and well tailored, such as the rhythm game Dance Fabulous.
-Praise has also been given to Hooked On: Creatues of the Deep, ONE, and Reset Generation, the latter of which was referred to as the N-Gage service's "killer app" by All About Symbian.
+Praise has also been given to Hooked On: Creatures of the Deep, ONE, and Reset Generation, the latter of which was referred to as the N-Gage service's "killer app" by All About Symbian.

 Awards

-Several of the N-Gage service games were nominated for International Mobile Gaming Awards in 2007.
+Several of the N-Gage service games - all being first/second-party titles - were nominated for International Mobile Gaming Awards in 2007.
 Two out of three N-Gage titles received an award: